 [PDF Open Access][Replication Files][VoxEU Column][Berlin School of Economics Insights]

 On the Origins of National Identity.
-German Nation-Building after Napoleon, with Nikolaus Wolf.
+German Nation-Building after Napoleon

 [PDF Open access][Replication Files][Online Appendix][VoxEU Column]